Shaikaabid/github-slideshow/_posts/0000-01-02-Shaikaabid.md

 title: "Welcomeaabid"
 ---
 Your data
-press left key to go back
+press left key to go previous